SetVenue Cookie Policy

 |---|---|---|---|---|---|---|

-ds-session | Authenticates Guest and Host accounts; carries a server-signed session identifier so you remain signed in between requests. | SetVenue (lib/security.ts) | First-party | 30 minutes, sliding (refreshed on each authenticated request) | HttpOnly, SameSite=Lax, Secure | Strictly necessary |
+ds-session | Authenticates Guest and Host accounts; carries a server-signed session identifier so you remain signed in between requests. | SetVenue (lib/security.ts) | First-party | 30 minutes, sliding (refreshed when the app revalidates your session) | HttpOnly, SameSite=Lax, Secure | Strictly necessary |

-csrf-token | Cross-site request forgery defense; bound to your session and required for state-changing requests (form submissions, account updates). | SetVenue (middleware.ts) | First-party | 8 hours from issuance; refreshed only if missing | SameSite=Lax, Secure | Strictly necessary |
+csrf-token | Cross-site request forgery defense (double-submit pattern); issued to every browser that visits the site and required for state-changing requests (form submissions, account updates).
+Deliberately readable by page scripts — the double-submit pattern requires the page to echo the token back in a request header — so it carries no session secret. | SetVenue (middleware.ts) | First-party | 8 hours from issuance; refreshed only if missing | SameSite=Strict, Secure (not HttpOnly, by design) | Strictly necessary |

-admin-session | Authenticates internal admin users; set only on the admin surface. | SetVenue (app/api/admin/login/route.ts) | First-party | 8 hours from issuance (fixed; not extended by activity) | HttpOnly, SameSite=Lax, Secure | Strictly necessary |
+admin-session | Authenticates internal admin users; set by SetVenue's admin sign-in endpoints. | SetVenue (admin sign-in endpoints, e.g. app/api/admin/login/route.ts) | First-party | 8 hours from issuance (fixed; not extended by activity) | HttpOnly, SameSite=Strict, Secure | Strictly necessary |

 host-session | Set after a Host completes email-OTP verification; carries Host-flow session state. | SetVenue (app/api/host/verify/route.ts) | First-party | 24 hours | HttpOnly, SameSite=Strict, Secure | Strictly necessary |